hikeventures/hikeventures.github.io/_posts/best/2016-09-12-best-toothbrush.markdown

 Planning a hiking or backpacking trip to the backcountry or are you planning to travel abroad?
 Then you could have a look on the best toothbrushes which I have selected below which feature a compact design and are easy to pack.

 The compact design of of a travel toothbrush not only provides you with more space but also less weight as every gram counts especially if you are into ultralight backpacking.
-Gum or periodontal disease can cause tooth loss so it's important to keep your tooth clean even so you are in the nature.
+Gum or periodontal disease can cause tooth loss so it's important to keep your tooth clean even so you are in the nature. {% include disclaimer.html %}

 <!--more-->